Mt. LeConte (via Bullhead Trail)

-Almost 3 miles from the trailhead hikers will pass a cairn that was likely built by the Civilian Conservation Corps in the 1930's.
-By standing on this table of rocks, you'll have some decent views of the mountains towards the east and northeast, including Brushy Mountain and the Greenbrier Valley.
+At almost 3 miles from the trailhead hikers will pass a large cairn that was likely built by the Civilian Conservation Corps in the 1930's.
+By standing on this table of rocks you'll enjoy some decent views of the mountains towards the east and northeast, including Brushy Mountain and the Greenbrier Valley.

 Hikers will exit Balsam Point and onto the aforementioned ridge at roughly 5.3 miles.
 For the next half-mile or so you'll have some great views towards the north.
 To catch the best view of the mountains to the south you'll have to look to your right, just as the trail levels off and begins traversing the ridge.

 Before reaching the summit the Trillium Gap Trail will branch off to your left at 6.9 miles.
 The summit, better known as High Top, will arrive at the 7.2-mile mark.
 You'll know you've reached the highest point on the mountain when you reach the cairn, or pile of rocks, just off the main trail on your right.

 At 6593 feet, Mount LeConte is the third highest peak in the Smokies.
 However, measured from its immediate base to its highest point, Mt.
 LeConte can be considered the tallest mountain in the Eastern United States, rising 5301 feet from its base near Gatlinburg.

 There is considerable controversy over which member of the LeConte family the mountain was named for.
 Most people, including the USGS, assume that Joseph LeConte, the famous geologist and charter member of the Sierra Club, is the man for whom the mountain was named for.
 However, that claim has been challenged in recent years.
 The authors of A Natural History of Mount Le Conte, and the Georgia Encyclopedia, both claim the name honors Joseph's older brother, John, who was famous as a scientist and as president of the University of California, at Berkeley.

 Unfortunately you won't have any vistas from High Top.
 However, there are two places on the mountain that do afford some outstanding panoramic views.
 One is at Myrtle Point.